-The Average Rent in Seattle
+Renting in Seattle

 Cost of Food in Seattle

 There’s a lot of great food in Seattle.
 If you like seafood, you’ll be in heaven at Pike Place Market.
 Plus, ask any Seattleite about Dick’s Drive-In.
 They’ll be happy to tell you why it’s superior to In-and-Out.

-The Cost of Transportation in Seattle
+Cost of Transportation in Seattle

 While Seattle does have a light rail system, it only serves a limited portion of the city.
 Most Seattleites either own a car or use the public bus system.
-The city also has a large population of cyclists, but given the number of hills and the lousy winter weather, it takes a high level of commitment to rely on a bike year-round.
+The city also has a large contingent of cyclists, but given the number of hills and the lousy winter weather, it takes a high level of commitment to rely on a bike year-round.

 Cost of Energy in Seattle